 Evidence of a formal plan for post-graduation: It could be college, a technical school, the workplace, the armed services, starting an entrepreneurial business or something else that is gainful and productive.

 Each year, a committee of CVHS teachers will carry out the selection process.
 The committee will review the applications and select that year’s winner.
+The committee is looking for well-thought-out answers with at least one example.
 Mr. Rod will present the award at the Academic Awards night in May of each school year.